 REACH – Resources and Education for Adolescents and their CHildren

-Resources and Education for Adolescents and their children (REACH) is a student-run service learning project started in August 2013 at Boston University School of Medicine that aims to work with and learn from homeless teenage mothers and their young children at a shelter in Roxbury, MA.
-The mission of REACH has been to actively support these young families through educational workshops, constructive childcare and longitudinal multifaceted mentorship.
+Resources and Education for Adolescents and their Children (REACH) is a student-run service learning project started in August 2013 at Boston University School of Medicine that aims to work with and learn from homeless teenage and adult mothers and fathers and their young children at nearby shelters in Roxbury and Dorchester.
+The mission of REACH is to actively support these families through educational workshops, constructive childcare and longitudinal multifaceted mentorship.

-Relationships fostered between medical students and families at the shelter help to increase student awareness about the unique struggles of homeless teenage mothers and encourage these future physicians to be informed and compassionate patient advocates prepared to tackle important issues in healthcare that span far beyond the clinic.
+Relationships fostered between medical students and families at the shelters help to increase student awareness about the unique struggles of homeless parents and encourage these future physicians to be informed and compassionate patient advocates prepared to tackle important issues in healthcare that span far beyond the clinic.